A special guest post by V!VA Travel Guides. The editorial staff of V!VA Travel Guides share with us their ten favourite places in Ecuador.

 6. Cotopaxi Volcano

 The Cotopaxi Province boasts one of the most dazzling landscapes in Ecuador.
 Every picture makes it seem like you are on the set of a movie.
 On a clear day, the vast Cotopaxi Volcano, which is the second-highest summit in Ecuador and arguably the highest active volcano in the world, can be seen.
 Its snow-capped peak contrasts against the blue sky and green landscape.
 Our favorite hostel (like many in the area) offers hiking excursions to the Cotopaxi glacier and up Volcán Pasachoa.
 It also rents out mountain biking and offers plenty of hammocks for lounging in the peaceful surroundings.
 The alternative option for those not interested in scaling the volcano is to do a similar climb on the back of a horse.
 A pretty lengthy horseback ride will take you up the Ruminahui Mountain where you can get a closer look at the volcano.
+You can also visit the Cotopaxi Volcano as a day-trip from Quito.

 7. Cuyabeno National Reserve